distantmagic/paddler/README.md

 # Paddler

-Paddler is an open-source load balancer and reverse proxy designed specifically for optimizing servers running [llama.cpp](https://github.com/ggerganov/llama.cpp).
+Paddler is an open-source load balancer and reverse proxy designed to optimize servers running [llama.cpp](https://github.com/ggerganov/llama.cpp).

 Typical strategies like round robin or least connections are not effective for [llama.cpp](https://github.com/ggerganov/llama.cpp) servers, which need slots for continuous batching and concurrent requests.